IEAv-EFO/gpib-linux/README.md

 ### How to use

-After the driver installation is completed, one can communicate with the instruments from the linux terminal by using `ibtest`.
+After the driver installation is completed, one can communicate with the instruments from the linux terminal by using `ibtest` or any visa communication library such as `pyvisa`.

-Most likely the pyvisa will be used, then you must install the correct dependencies as follows:
-- install pyvisa: `python -m pip install pyvisa`
-- install pyserial: `python -m pip install pyserial`
-- install pyusb:`python -m pip install pyusb`
-- install linux-gpib or gpib-ctypes `python -m pip install gpib-ctypes`